thephpleague/omnipay/README.md

 # Tala Payments

+**Easy to use, consistent payment processing for PHP 5.3+**

 [![Build Status](https://secure.travis-ci.org/adrianmacneil/tala-payments.png)](http://travis-ci.org/adrianmacneil/tala-payments)

-Tala Payments is a PHP 5.3+, PSR-2 and Composer compliant payment processing library.
+Tala Payments is a payment processing library for PHP 5.3+.
 It has been designed based on experience using [Active Merchant](http://activemerchant.org/), plus experience implementing dozens of gateways for [CI Merchant](http://ci-merchant.org/).
+It has a clear and consistent API, and comes with a full suite of unit tests, plus an example application for you to pull apart.

-This library is under active developemnt, and all feedback is welcome - please raise a github issue to discuss, or fork the project and send a pull request.
+This library is under active developemnt, and all feedback is welcome - please raise a github issue to discuss ideas, or fork the project and send a pull request.

 **Why use Tala instead of a gateway's official PHP package?**